-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Court ordered treatment, testing, and special reports that are not directly related to medically-necessary treatment ✓ Drugs provided to a patient to self-administer during a hospital or facility stay ~ Electron Beam Tomography (EBT) calcium scoring ✓ Immunizations for the sole purpose of travel ✓ Incontinence supplies (i.e.: diapers, undergarments, underpads) ✓ Supplies for home use such as: gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers • Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.
-Outpatient prescription drugs (such as self-administered or take home drugs) ~ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e.: pilot licenses, commercial driver license, etc.) ✓
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment. \checkmark Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered. ✓ Electron Beam Tomography (EBT) calcium scoring \checkmark Immunizations for the sole purpose of travel \checkmark Incontinence supplies (i.e. diapers, under garments, underpads) \checkmark Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers. ✓ Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Outpatient prescription drugs (such as self-administered or take home drugs). \checkmark Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative Care and Outpatient Mental Health Care in the Benefits Chart.
-Services or prescription drugs provided outside the United States See Worldwide Coverage in the Benefits Chart for coverage of services outside of the United States.
-Prescription drugs prescribed for off-label use May be covered when supported by Medicare compendium.
-TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw are not covered \checkmark Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered ✓ Transplant expenses beyond plan covered benefits. (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor) \checkmark
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative care and Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Prescription drugs prescribed for off-label use May be covered when supported by Medicare recognized compendium TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered \checkmark Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos ✓ Ambulance triage services without transportation \checkmark Exams to fit hearing aids, hearing aid batteries, and provider visits to service hearing aids Hearing aid services are limited to TruHearing.
-See Hearing Services-Routine in the Benefits Chart for information on when these services are covered.
-Ear molds for hearing aids, hearing aid accessories, return fees, and warranty claim fees Hearing aid services are limited to TruHearing.
-See Hearing Services-Routine in the Benefits Chart for information on when these services are covered.
-Refractive eye exams \checkmark See Vision Services-Routine in the Benefits Chart for information on when these services are covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. ✓ Ambulance triage services without transportation See Global emergency and travel assistance in the Benefits Chart for information on when these services are covered.
+Exams to fit hearing aids, hearing aid batteries, and provider visits to service hearing aids Hearing aid services are limited to TruHearing.
+See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
+Ear molds for hearing aids, hearing aid accessories, return fees, and warranty claim fees.
+Hearing aid services are limited to TruHearing.
+See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
+Refractive eye exams See Vision services (routine) in the Benefits Chart for information on when these services are covered.